How did we get to talking about a subject like this?

 For a while, I spent my days trawling through Facebook and the Composting Toilet groups.
 These were an education: Composting your bodily waste (lovely euphemism) generates a sort of religious fervour in some people.
 I imagine they wear sandals all the year round.
 There’s a lot of talk about living “off grid”.

-Here’s what you need: Some kitchen pedal bin liners.
+Here’s what you need: |A five-litre plastic water bottle.
+Some doggie bags.
 Some newspaper.

 That’s it.

 Deposit the “solids” onto the newspaper.
-You will be surprised to find that the smell is not particularly unpleasant – but you can always use an air-freshener if you wish.
+You will be surprised to find that the smell is not unpleasant – but you can always use an air-freshener if you wish.

-Put the toilet paper on top of the “solids”.
-Then fold the edges of the newspaper over everything and lift out the bag.
-You will need to expel the air before you tie the handles.
 Then it goes in with the gash to be deposited in the normal way next time you go ashore.

 Now can we talk about anchors?